umera27/movie-review-app/README.md

 ## 🔗 API Reference

-Movie APX utilizes the **[OMDb API](http://www.omdbapi.com/)** for fetching movie data.
+Movie Review App utilizes the **[IMDb API](http://www.imdbapi.com/)** for fetching movie data.
 This API is free for educational use, making it a perfect fit for this project.

 ---